 Secondary complications refer to the range of conditions that can occur after sustaining the initial spinal cord injury.
-Some of the most common secondary complications people with traumatic SCI experience in the hospital are pneumonia, pressure injuries and urinary tract infections (UTIs).
-These complications can prolong hospitalization; they can also diminish quality of life in the community.
-Complications during the hospital stay have been associated with an increased risk of secondary complications in the community and can lead to re-hospitalization or result in death.
+Some of the most common secondary complications that people with traumatic SCI experience in the hospital are pneumonia, pressure injuries and urinary tract infections (UTIs).
+These complications can prolong hospitalization and also diminish quality of life in the community.
+Complications during the hospital stay have been associated with an increased risk of secondary complications in the community, and can lead to re-hospitalization or result in death.

-According to 2018 RHSCIR data, UTIs were the most common secondary complication in hospital, followed by pneumonia, and then pressure injuries (Stages II, III, IV or suspected deep tissue injury as defined by the US National Pressure Ulcer Advisory Panel).
-In 2018 RHSCIR data, 50% of participants reported the occurrence of at least one of these secondary complications during acute and/or rehab stays.
-Approximately 17% of individuals with traumatic SCI report multiple secondary complications.
+According to 2019 RHSCIR data, UTIs were the most common secondary complication in hospital, followed by pressure injuries (stages II, III, IV or suspected deep tissue injury as defined by the US National Pressure Ulcer Advisory Panel), and then pneumonia.
+Based on 2019 RHSCIR data, 49% of participants reported at least one of these secondary complications during acute and/or rehabilitation stays.
+Approximately 22% of individuals with traumatic SCI report multiple secondary complications.

-3 Jaglal SB, Munce SE, Guilcher SJ, Couris CM, Fung K, Craven BC, Verrier M. Health system factors associated with rehospitalizations after traumatic spinal cord injury: a population-based study.
+&lt;sup>3 Jaglal SB, Munce SE, Guilcher SJ, Couris CM, Fung K, Craven BC, Verrier M. Health system factors associated with rehospitalizations after traumatic spinal cord injury: a population-based study.
 Spinal Cord.
 2009 Aug;47(8):6049. doi:10.1038/sc.2009.9.
 Epub 2009 Mar 10.
 PubMed PMID:19274059.

-4 Stage 1 not included in this analysis because the pressure ulcer is not considered severe enough to affect outcomes.
+&lt;sup>4 Stage 1 pressure injuries were not included in this analysis because the pressure injury is not considered severe enough to affect outcomes.